XuanyiZ/Text-Normalization/README.md

 The following are considered possible candidates:
 - The token itself
 - Words in the mapping
-    - A different word: transformed word, such as `ur -> your`
+    - Canonical form: transformed word, such as `ur -> your`
     - Split words: a token is split into multiple words, such as `lol -> laugh out loud`

+*During testing, token itself is not included.

 #### Constrained mode

+The following candidates are generated for each token:
+- Token itslef
+- Top scoring canonical form (for repetitive token only, which means the same letter appears three times consecutively)
+- Split words (if exists)

 #### Unconstrained mode

+The following candidates are generated for each token:
+- Token itslef
+- Top 3 scoring words in mapping (no differentiation between canonical form and splitting)

 ### Candidate Evaluation